ccao-data/data-architecture/dbt/models/pinval/columns.md

 This field is only computed for recent small multicards, which are distinguished by the value `is_parcel_small_multicard == TRUE`.
 It will be null for all other cards.
 {% enddocs %}

+## comps_run_id

+{% docs column_pinval_comps_run_id %}
+Run ID for the model run associated with this card and its comps.

+Our data tests guarantee that there is only ever one comps run per assessment year, so for uniqueness purposes, this column should be interchangeable with `assessment_year`.
+{% enddocs %}

 ## is_frankencard